ACEmulator/ACE/README.md

 The short version is:

 1. Install MariaDB for Windows.
-2. Have a working Asheron's Call client and DAT files.
+2. Have a complete Asheron's Call client in one writable folder with all four client DAT files beside `acclient.exe`.
 The usual client path is `C:\Turbine\Asheron's Call\acclient.exe`.
 3. Download and extract the populated `ACE-World-Database-*.sql` file from the [official ACE World releases](https://github.com/ACEmulator/ACE-World-16PY-Patches/releases/latest).
 4. Download the latest ACE Single Player release ZIP and extract it to a normal writable folder such as `C:\Games\ACE-SinglePlayer`.
 5. Run `ACE.SinglePlayer.exe`, keep **Automatic private database**, select the client and world SQL file, save setup, and click **PLAY**.

+## Mods

+Open **Mods** in the launcher to browse the curated mod library.
+Every entry includes a plain-language description, compatibility result, requirements, and a saved-game safety warning. `CriticalOverride` is the first Aquafir sample rebuilt for this exact ACE version and is included as a checksum-verified one-click package; other samples remain clearly marked until they are ported and tested.

+Turning a mod off stops its code after a server restart, but it does not undo experience, items, balances, character properties, or world content already saved by that mod.
+The launcher blocks removal of mods whose saved data may still depend on them and moves safely removable files to a recovery folder rather than deleting them.
+See [Mod library and saved-game safety](docs/MOD_LIBRARY.md) for the full policy and the separate plan for world/DAT content packs.

 See the [complete installation guide](docs/SINGLE_PLAYER_INSTALL.md) for prerequisites, expected file names, first-run instructions, troubleshooting, backups, and upgrade guidance.